 What will I be doing as a volunteer?

 As a volunteer you will provide acceptance, empathy and respect to those in crisis in order to lower their anxiety and facilitate their innate coping skills.
 You will also help people in crisis to identify self-destructive behaviors or suicidal ideation and adopt more appropriate behaviors.
 As a means to helping people you will provide referrals and information about community programs and resources.
 You will need a personal computer and high-speed broadband internet connection during your time volunteering with us.
-Tablets/iPads are not permitted.
+Tablets/iPads as well as cellular phones/devices are not permitted.

 Why is there a fee?